 - 1. Periodically review methods and procedures to reduce solid waste generated by academic, administrative, and other institutional functions.
 These procedures must be designed to, when economically and practically feasible, recycle the District's waste stream, including without limitation landscape waste, computer paper, and white office paper. - 2.
-Identify indicators to monitor the District's progress toward achieving the solid waste reduction goal.
-As necessary, the procedures and methods shall be adjusted and refined.
+Establish a goal for reduction in the amount of solid waste generated by the District, when it is economically and practically feasible to do so. - 3.
+Identify indicators to monitor the District's progress toward achieving any established solid waste reduction goal.
+As necessary, the procedures and methods shall be adjusted and refined. - 4.
+Make periodic progress reports to the Superintendent or designee.